jrandersen/trail-cam-processor/README.md

 2. **Lower confidence threshold** (0.15-0.25) for more detections
 3. **Process smaller batches** if you have memory issues
 4. **Check sample outputs** before processing entire collection
+5. **Use the viewer** to review detection quality and adjust settings

 ![Made in Asheville, NC](https://madewithlove.now.sh/us?colorA=%23575757&colorB=%2344cbd5&template=for-the-badge&text=Asheville%2C+NC)